Toyota-supported flying car hopes to light the Tokyo 2020 Olympic flame

 During their demonstration, the current test model was able to get off and float on the ground for a few seconds.
 Nakamura said the design needed more stability so the prototype would be able to fly long and high enough to reach the Olympic flame.

-Engineers of Cartivator are aiming to make their flying car the world's smallest electric vehicle, which can be used in small urban areas, and hopes to commercialise the car in 2025.
+Engineers of Cartivator are aiming to make their flying car the world's smallest electric vehicle, which can be used in small urban areas, and hopes to commercialize the car in 2025.

 Last month, Toyota Motor and its group of companies agreed to invest 42.5 million yen ($385,000) in the project for the next three years.
 Nakamura said the group is working hard to improve the design, hoping to receive further investment from the company.